samanthaming/samanthaming.com/articles/blog/tips-to-optimize-your-linkedin-profile-for-developers.md

 Yay, I got invited back to speak to the wonderful student of Langara College.
 This time, I shared my advice on how developers can optimize their LinkedIn profile to get more recruiters’ attention.
 Big thanks to [Jacob Tran](https://twitter.com/jaycubtran) for inviting me again 😊

-### Here is my advice:
+**Here is my advice:**

 1. ✅ Optimizing your **Profile** with the right keywords
 2. ✅ Having the right **Settings** so you can be found
 3. ✅ Posting **Content** to promote your skills

 ## Advice #1: Optimize Your Profile 🔍

 The main goal of your profile is to optimize it with keywords so it’s easy for recruiters or a potential employer to find your profile when they do a search.
 Just like SEO for Google.
 Remember you’re trying to reach people who don’t know who you are…unless you’re Evan You lol — by the way, for those who don’t know who he is, he’s the founder of Vue.js, my current favorite framework 😍

-For example, a recruiter might be looking for a javascript developer.
-If you don’t have the word javascript in your profile, forget it, they will not easily find you 😱
+For example, a recruiter might be looking for a JavaScript developer.
+If you don’t have the word JavaScript in your profile, forget it, they will not easily find you 😱

 Alright, let’s get into a few sections that you want to make sure you fill in!